-3. Rangen argues that "[o]ther water rights will be injured by the transfer."
+- 3. Rangen argues that "[o]ther water rights will be injured by the transfer."
 Protest at 2.
 Rangen's expert asserts that, "[i]f a decrease in Snake River flow results in a violation of the 3900 or 5600 cfs minimum flow at Murphy as outlined in the Swan Falls Trust Water agreement, then other irrigation water right holders in the Magic Springs/Murphy gauge reach could be negatively impacted."
 Ex.
-5015 at 4.

-4. While the only evidence regarding injury is speculative suggesting a potential for injury to water users that may be curtailed in the event of a violation of the Swan Falls minimums, as noted above, IGWA's expert concluded "it would be reasonable to include in the approval of the Application a condition that requires mitigation be provided sufficient to offset depletion of water right 36-7072 in the event of a violation of the Swan Falls minimums."
+5015 at 4. - 4.
+While the only evidence regarding injury is speculative suggesting a potential for injury to water users that may be curtailed in the event of a violation of the Swan Falls minimums, as noted above, IGWA's expert concluded "it would be reasonable to include in the approval of the Application a condition that requires mitigation be provided sufficient to offset depletion of water right 36-7072 in the event of a violation of the Swan Falls minimums."
 Ex.
 4003 at 5.

-5. The Department's analysis demonstrates that benefits of IGWA and Southwest Irrigation District's past aquifer enhancement activities to the Snake River between Kimberly and King Hill are predicted to exceed 10 cfs between April 2014 and March 2015.
-Attachment A at 4-5.11

-6. As a condition of approval, IGWA and Southwest Irrigation District will be required to continue into the future aquifer enhancement activities sufficient to offset 10 cfs of depletion of flow in the Snake River between Kimberly and King Hill.
-Prior to each irrigation season, IGWA must submit documentation of aquifer enhancement activities from the previous year to establish that sufficient mitigation will be provided in the upcoming season.
+- 5. The Department's analysis demonstrates that benefits of IGWA and Southwest Irrigation District's past aquifer enhancement activities to the Snake River between Kimberly and King Hill are predicted to exceed 10 cfs between April 2014 and March 2015.
+Attachment A at 4-5. - 6.
+As a condition of approval, IGWA and Southwest Irrigation District will be required to continue into the future aquifer enhancement activities sufficient to offset any depletion of flow in the Snake River between Kimberly and King Hill due to the transfer.
+Prior to the start of each irrigation season, IGWA must submit documentation of the rate of flow to be diverted from Magic Springs for the upcoming year and documentation of past aquifer enhancement activities to establish sufficient mitigation for the upcoming year.